Last updated on September 3rd, 2024.

 Meringue is a fundamental component in the world of desserts, and it’s crucial to understand its essence before diving into the kitchen.
 At its core, it is a mixture of whipped egg whites and sugar.
 The magic happens when these simple ingredients are transformed into a voluminous, stable foam that can be used in various culinary creations.

-For the Baking Science enthusiasts among us, this is the process of making meringue: as we whip the egg whites, the protein changes its coiled position into long stretched chains.
+For the Baking Science enthusiasts among us, this is the process of making meringue: as we whip the egg whites they change the structure from coiled position into long stretched chains.
 As we continue to whip, the sugar soaks the water, and the egg whites tangle between each other, stretching and trapping air and whatever water is left.
 The result is a foamy, light, and airy confection with a high volume that can be used to make cookies, buttercream, frosting, and toppings.

 Ingredients